Simple changes in your own kitchen can support your desire to eat healthier, stop overeating and give you that feeling of control once again!

 I’d like to think I know when I’ve overeaten, or eaten too much food.
 But it’s not always obvious!
 With processed food and constant distraction, we usually don’t realize we have overeaten until we feel physically sick, or we gain weight.

 The mindless eating phenomenon was made popular by the researcher and author Brian Wansink, Ph.D with his research at Cornell University.
 This is the idea that you are overeating without even noticing or being conscious of it.

 While I know some of Dr. Wansink’s research is now retracted, the situations he studied where people didn’t even notice they were overeating can have a big impact on how we can use our environment, rather than willpower to eat less food.

-These 10 things you can change or do in your own kitchen can help you control eating, as well as eat healthier effortlessly!
+There are 10 things you can change in your own kitchen that can help you control eating.
+These behavior change can almost make healthier living feel effortless!

 - Change the size of your dishes.
 The smaller the dishes, the less food people ate.
 If you are using a 12 inch plate, shrink to a 10″ plate and you’ll reduce your calories without even noticing.
 The use of portion control plates have been shown to keep people on track at every single meal.

 - Toss or donate foods of convenience.
 Our food culture has made eating so effortless.
 If you are keeping packaged foods in the pantry and you find yourself standing inside the pantry to eat, get rid of that food or move it to the back of the cupboard where you aren’t confronted with it every time you open the door.

 - During meals, keep second helpings on the counter rather than on the table.
 Keeping food on the kitchen table while you eat, will inevitably lead to continued eating, even when you are satisfied.
 Keeping food out of sight won’t trigger more eating.